glycodynamics/Tutorial-Protein-GAG-Docking/README.md

 module load autodock-vina
 vina --config config.txt --out docked-vina.pdbqt  --log docked_vina.log
 ```
-Please wait patiently when docking is running as every will be using unly 4 CPU cores (ncupus=4) of the workstation and it may take a few minutes to complete the docking.
+Please wait patiently while docking is running as every will be using only 4 CPU cores (ncupus=4) of the workstation, and it may take a few minutes to complete the docking.
 Once completed, it will generate two files: [docked-vina.pdbqt](https://github.com/glycodynamics/gag-docking/blob/main/docked-vina.pdbqt) and [docked_vina.log](https://github.com/glycodynamics/gag-docking/blob/main/docked_vina.log).
-The docked-vina.pdbq contains all the docking poses generated by AutoDock Vina and docked_vina.log containes docking energies of each doecked pose.
+The docked-vina.pdbq contains all the docking poses generated by AutoDock Vina, and docked_vina.log contains docking energies of each docked pose.

-Now you can use ame input files and perform docking by vina-carb and GlycoTorch Vina.
-The only diffrence in command will be use of "--chi_coeff" and "chi_cutoff 2" values.
-These two parametetrs have been inforporated in vina-carb to allow better sampling of glycan conformation along the glycosidic linkages.
+Now you can use the same input files and perform docking by vina-carb and GlycoTorch Vina.
+The only difference in command will be the use of "--chi_coeff" and "chi_cutoff 2" values.
+These two parameters have been incorporated in vina-carb to allow better sampling of glycan conformation along with the glycosidic linkages.

 ```
 module load vina-carb/v1.2